Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

+Mathematical programming-based heuristics construct a feasible solution by a linear-programming model iteratively.
+Many researches employed the Lagrangian relaxation to the capacity constraints to decompose the problem to several single-item uncapacitated problems.

+To address the CLSP with setup times, \citet{trigeiro1989capacitated} first applied the Lagrangian relaxations on the capacity constraints, then applied Wagner-Whitin dynamic programs for solving each uncapacitated single-item problem.
+This work is extended by \citet{hindi2003effective}, in which the Lagrangian-relaxation heuristic is followed by a variable neighborhood search (VNS) algorithm. \citet{absi2009multi, absi2013heuristics} also applied the same method to CLSP with safety stock and demand shortages.

+Relax-and-fix heuristic is one of the MIP-based heuristics.
+The general steps can be described as: $i$) integer variables are grouped by some strategies; $ii$) in each iteration, one sub-set of the integer variables is maintained integrality while others are relaxed; $iii$) after solving the resulting problem, a part of the integer variables is fixed.
+However, this heuristic does not guarantee a feasible solution for certain lot sizing problems, such as the multi-item CLSP with setup times (\citet{absi2019worst}).
+Interested readers are referred to \citet{absi2019worst,toledo2015relax,ferreira2010relax,pedroso2005hybrid}. \citet{pedroso2005hybrid} embedded the relax-and-fix variant heuristic into a Tabu search framework, proposing a hybrid Tabu search heuristic to solve the multi-item multi-machine lot-sizing problem with backlogs.

+The fix-and-optimize heuristic is an improvement heuristic, introduced by \citet{sahling2009solving}.
+The basic form starts from an initial solution, then uses several strategies to decompose the binary variables.
+Some criteria will be used to determine the optimized order of subsets and variables.
+The heuristic is also used to improve the solutions obtained from the relax-and-fix heuristic (\citet{toledo2015relax}).

-For set partitioning and column generation heuristics, refer to e.g. \cite{cattrysse1990set}.
-They used several heuristics (including the extended period-by-period A/B/C heuristic based on \citet{maes1986simple}) to generate a set of feasible schedules for each item.
+\citet{cattrysse1990set} used several heuristics (including the extended period-by-period A/B/C heuristic based on \citet{maes1986simple}) to generate a set of feasible schedules for each item.
 Then, by solving the LP relaxation of the set partitioning problem formulation, some production schedules for each item were chosen.
-Subsequently, a column generation was utilized to get a possible fractional solution, followed by some heuristics (e.g. the extended A/B/C heuristic) to convert the fractional solution into an integer one.
-Exact methods such as the branch-and-price algorithm can refer to \cite{degraeve2007new}.
+Subsequently, a column generation was utilized to get a possible fractional solution, followed by some heuristics (e.g., the extended A/B/C heuristic) to convert the fractional solution into an integer one. \citet{cunha2019effective} investigated the multi-item CLSP with remanufacturing. \cite{akartunali2012computational} provided an extensive survey of different approaches for obtaining lower bounds for a multi-level capacitated lot-sizing problem, including the use of valid inequalities, reformulations, and Lagrangian relaxation.
+Both theoretical and computational comparisons are provided. \cite{buyuktahtakin2018partial} derived valid lower bounds on the partial objective function of a single-level multi-item capacitated lot-sizing problem.
+Effective envelope inequalities are introduced and compared to the $(l,S)$ inequalities in the computational results.
+Furthermore, the authors perturb the partial objective function coefficients to identify violated inequalities within a cutting-planning algorithm.
+For exact methods such as the branch-and-price algorithm, readers can refer to \cite{degraeve2007new}.

-\subsubsection{Metaheuristics}
+\subsection{Metaheuristics}